H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ## Why this matters for Polymathmatic Geography

-This chapter defines the spatial “body” of Ms. Jarvis and specifies how West Virginia’s physical infrastructures, hazards, civic facilities, and benefits‑related sites are represented as a computable geography.
+This chapter defines the spatial “body” of Ms. Jarvis and specifies how West Virginia’s physical infrastructures, hazards, civic facilities, and benefits‑related sites are represented as a mature, computable geography.
 It supports:
-- **P1 – Every where is entangled** by treating structures, rivers, floodplains, institutions, and program sites as a connected mesh rather than isolated map layers, and by linking them to GBIM belief records and spatial embeddings derived from the current `gbimbeliefnormalized` and `gbim_worldview_entity` tables.
+- **P1 – Every where is entangled** by representing structures, rivers, floodplains, institutions, and program sites as a connected mesh rather than isolated map layers, and by linking them to GBIM belief records and spatial embeddings derived from the current `gbimbeliefnormalized` and related worldview tables.
-- **P3 – Power has a geometry** by enabling analysis of how risk, access, infrastructure, and access‑to‑help are distributed across counties, hollows, ZIP codes, and corridors, and by exposing these distributions both through PostGIS queries and through Chroma‑backed RAG neighborhoods over collections such as `gbim_beliefs_v2` and `gis_wv_benefits`.
+- **P3 – Power has a geometry** by enabling operational analysis of how risk, access, infrastructure, and access‑to‑help are distributed across counties, hollows, ZIP codes, and corridors, and by exposing these distributions both through PostGIS queries and through Chroma‑backed RAG neighborhoods over collections such as `gbim_beliefs_v2` and `gis_wv_benefits`.
-- **P5 – Design is a geographic act** by framing schema choices, key conventions, CSV pipelines, RAG and `/search` routing, Chroma collection design, and layer prioritization as design decisions that reshape how the state “appears” in analysis, governance, entangled retrieval, and WV‑biased search.
+- **P5 – Design is a geographic act** by demonstrating how concrete schema choices, key conventions, CSV pipelines, RAG and `/search` routing, Chroma collection design, and layer prioritization have already reshaped how the state “appears” in analysis, governance, entangled retrieval, and WV‑biased search.
 - **P12 – Intelligence with a ZIP code** by binding Ms. Jarvis’s reasoning to a concrete, statewide PostGIS geodatabase, to a verified `local_resources` registry keyed by ZIP and county, and to their Chroma‑mirrored embeddings—especially the unified GBIM belief collections (for example, `gbim_beliefs_v2`) and the `gis_wv_benefits` collection used in GIS RAG flows and the entangled `/search` endpoint.
-- **P16 – Power accountable to place** by ensuring that advisory and governance behaviors can be traced back to specific, queryable features, facilities, and programme footprints in West Virginia, with logged retrieval paths from GeoDB, GBIM, Chroma, `local_resources`, and the WV‑biased, entangled RAG path into `/search` and the ensemble stack.
+- **P16 – Power accountable to place** by ensuring that advisory and governance behaviors are traceable to specific, queryable features, facilities, and programme footprints in West Virginia, with logged retrieval paths from GeoDB, GBIM, Chroma, `local_resources`, and the WV‑biased, entangled RAG path into `/search` and the ensemble stack.

-Accordingly, this chapter belongs to the **Computational Instrument** tier: it specifies the geospatial substrate that allows Quantarithmia’s justice‑oriented reasoning to operate on real communities, infrastructures, and landscapes in Appalachia and to route actual households to concrete, locally valid forms of assistance.
+Accordingly, this chapter belongs to the **Computational Instrument** tier: it specifies the geospatial substrate that currently allows Quantarithmia’s justice‑oriented reasoning to operate on real communities, infrastructures, and landscapes in Appalachia and to route actual households to concrete, locally valid forms of assistance.

 ## 6. GeoDB and the Spatial Body of Ms. Jarvis